About the Program

 The program is funded by the Province of British Columbia (Network BC) and is administered by Northern Development Initiative Trust.

-Phase Two – Intake Two (Now accepting applications)
+Phase Two – Intakes Two and Three (Now accepting applications)

 This program intake is to provide funding support for local municipal governments, regional districts and First Nations with limited capacity to undertake a connectivity infrastructure strategy (e.g., feasibility assessments, business cases, developing applications) to develop sustainable connectivity infrastructure projects.